JohnLCaron/rlauxe/README.md

 * A rule of thumb is that the effect of phantoms is approximately as if the margins are reduced by phantomPct across the board, at least at phantomPct < 3% or so.

+# Sample Populations and diluted margins

+Once we have all of the contests' estimated sample sizes, we next choose which ballots/cards to sample.
+This step depends on the CardManifest and Population information, which tells which cards have which contests.
+When you know exactly what contests are on each card, the contest margin is at a maximum, and the samplesNeeded are at a minimum.
+If you dont know exactly what contests are on each card, the cards may be divided up into populations in a way that minimizes the number of cards that might have the contest.
+See [SamplePopulations](docs/SamplePopulations.md) for more explanation and current thinking.

+For CLCA audits, the generated Cast Vote Records (CVRs) comprise the Card Style Data, as long as the CVR records the undervotes
+(contests where no vote was cast).
+For Polling audits and OneAudit pools, the Populations describe which contests are on which cards.

 # Estimating Sample Batch sizes